tajpouria/docker-and-kubernetes-cheat-sheet/README.md

         - destination:
             host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name
             subset: safe # Pointing to the name that have been defended by destination rule
-          weight: 0 # Should be integer and not floating point number
+          weight: 0 # Should be integer and not floating point numberls
         - destination:
             host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name
             subset: risky